JerryTom121/SnapNETS/README.txt

-README authors: Sorour E. Amiri, Liangzhe Chen and B. Aditya Prakash.
+Authors: Sorour E. Amiri, Liangzhe Chen, and B. Aditya Prakash
-Dated: Dec 10, 2016
+Date: Dec 10, 2016

 Note: You need to change the correct MATLAB_PATH in the makefile.
-You may need to include the directory of unordered_map and unordered_set in the makefile.

 Usage:

+>> make
+>> make demo

-First do 'make' (to compile sources)
+First do 'make' (to compile sources).
+Then 'make demo' will run the Snapnets for toy example.
+You can directly run SnapNETS.py with the following command:

-then:
-   python SnapNETS.py <data_path> <matlab_path> <num thread>
+>> python SnapNETS.py <data_path> <matlab_path> <num thread>

 <data_path> : Directory of the dataset
 <matlab_path>: Matlab directory in your machine